By Travis S. Taylor

 So, when Josephine Griffin retires, we won’t have to yearn for ‘Miss Josephine’s Mac & Cheese’, but I personally will miss her perfectly seasoned, smiling face and her, “Hey Darlin’, how are you doing?”

 UPDATE: Josephine did not retire when this article was written in 2014.
-In fact, she marked her 30th anniversary as a member of the Affairs to Remember Caterers family on April 30, 2016.
+In fact, she marked her 30th anniversary as a member of the AFFAIRS to REMEMBER family on April 30, 2016.
 Congratulations, Josephine!

 By Travis S. Taylor